lightfastai/lightfast-mcp/DEV.md

 The `.cursor/mcp.json` file is pre-configured.
 Cursor's Composer Agent automatically has access to:
 - **lightfast-mock**: Mock MCP server for testing and development
 - **lightfast-blender**: Blender MCP server for 3D modeling/animation
-- **lightfast-manager**: Multi-server manager for complex workflows
+- **lightfast-orchestrator**: Multi-server manager for complex workflows

 #### **Global Integration** (Optional)
 To use lightfast-mcp across all Cursor projects: